photonstorm/lazer/worklog.md

 * An Array Matrix walker could be good (allow you to move around within a matrix, turn, step, etc)
 * Array Matrix Resize could be useful too (both up and down)
 * A horizontal and vertical convolve function would be very useful for combined filters like Sobel
+* Game Config objects (things like PixelArt, Transparent, etc) - can be loaded into the game when it boots, rather than loads of arguments.

+### 27th November 2015

+Lots of conceptual work on the Transform component today.
+Pixi uses a deferred update system for transforms, i.e. changing the local transform of a DisplayObject would not immediately update its world transform (or its children).
+When the render loop ran the transforms were then calculated for the entire display list, from the root node down in a single iterating `updateTransform` function.
+The advantage is that you never call this function more than once per DisplayObject.
+The disadvantage is that whenever you check a DisplayObject property like position, rotation or scale you don't get the actual current values, but instead those from the previous update loop.
+Or you can force a call to `updateTransform`, losing the O(n) computations you previously had in the process.
+This is especially problematic in physics and tweening systems.
+I've lost count of the number of times this has lead to bugs and head-scratching.

+It's something I want resolved for Lazer.
+Out with the deferred updates and in with immediate ones.
+I believe this will increase stability of the framework as a whole, and your own games.
+More importantly the renderer shouldn't be responsible for maintaining game object positions, it should literally just dump the textures out at the coordinates and scales given, and no more.
+So it's time to take back control of this aspect and put it into the right place in the chain.

+Also under Lazer there is no longer a Stage object.
+Things are broken down into Layers, and each Layer is its own root display object.
+This should help minimize transform iterations.

 ### 26th November 2015